dmccowa206/dMcCowan_FPS/README.md

  - If the AI finds the player, it will begin shooting.
 Its shots deal damage to the player.
  - Depending on the weapon equipped, the AI will stop shooting to reload.
  - When the AI is killed, all of its logic processes are stopped as well.

+Waves will end when all enemies have been killed.
+The next wave will spawn 5 seconds after the last enemy died.
+Waves will have progressively more enemies.
+As the number of enemies spawn increases, their spawns will be staggered.